They say money can’t buy happiness. But is it true?

 Another reason that buying stuff won’t make us happy is that we tend to compare ourselves to those around us – our family, our neighbors, Hollywood stars, people in ads, and so on.

-Buying new stuff won’t fill that gap in our self-esteem or in our self-worth.
+2. Buying new stuff won’t fill that gap in our self-esteem or in our self-worth

-Then, you may be engaging with other people – traveling with friends or family, taking your aunt to the museum.
-Our brains enjoy positive social interaction with others – it’s critical for our well-being.
+- You may be engaging with other people.
+Traveling with friends or family, taking your aunt to the museum.
+Our brains enjoy positive social interaction with others; it’s critical for our well-being.

 The bottom line then is that money can perhaps buy you some happiness – but it all depends on how you spend it.